Duality for relative logarithmic de Rham-Witt sheaves on semistable schemes over $\mathbb{F}_q[[t]]$: Duality

 \textbf{Step 1: Reduction to the case $n=1$.} We have a commutative diagram:

-where $M^*$ means $\Hom_{\text{cont}}(M, \Q/\Z)$, i.e., its Pontrjagin dual, for any locally compact topological abelian group $M$.
-The fist row is the long exact sequence induced by the short exact sequence in Proposition \ref{logtocoh} (i), and the second row is an long exact sequence induced by Corollary \ref{exactofprosystem}.
-Note that the inverse limit is exact in our case, as $H^{d+2-i}_{X_s}(X, W_{n}\Ome_{X|mD,\log}^{d+1-r} )$ is finite for any $m$, the inverse systems satisfy the Mittag-Leffler condition.
+where $M^{\vee}$ means $\Hom_{\text{cont}}(M, \Q/\Z)$, i.e., its Pontryagin dual, for any locally compact topological abelian group $M$.
+The first row is the long exact sequence induced by the short exact sequence in Proposition \ref{logtocoh} (i), and the second row is an long exact sequence induced by Corollary \ref{exactofprosystem}.

 By the five lemma and induction, our problem is reduced to the case $n=1$.